AutoCAD .NET

 -

 I've been meaning to play around with the Python language for some time, now, and with the recent release of IronPython 2 it seems a good time to start.
 Why Python?
-A number of people in my team โ including Jeremy Tammik and the people within our Media & Entertainment workgroup who support Python's use […]
+A number of people in my team – including Jeremy Tammik and the people within our Media & Entertainment workgroup who support Python's use with Maya and MotionBuilder – are fierce proponents of the language.
+I'm told that it's an extremely easy, general-purpose, dynamic programming language.
+All of which sounds interesting, of course, although I have to admit I'm less convinced of the importance of the dynamic piece: I've…

 -

 Thanks, once again, to Philippe Leefsma, a DevTech engineer based in Prague, for contributing the code for this post.
 While researching an issue he was working on Philippe stumbled across a comment on this previous post where I more-or-less said jigging attributes wasn't possible.
 Ahem.
-Anyway, Philippe decided to โ quite rightly โ prove me […]
+Anyway, Philippe decided to – quite rightly – prove me wrong, and the result is today's post. 🙂 It turns out that the trick to jigging a block with attributes is to add the block reference to the database prior to running the jig.
+I'd been coming at this from another direction – working out…

 -